 The region has many hot springs resort hotels, it’s a perfect treat if you book a stay at one.
 Many have both, an indoor and outdoor hot spring pools.

 Our group got a night’s stay at the Shennong Zhuangyuan Hot Spring Resort in Changyi District, about a 20-30km drive from Jilin city.
+It was my favorite hotel.
 It didn’t feel easy to get to, but it was simply magical.
 It had an indoor and outdoor irrigated hot spring pools with waters up to 35-40 degrees Celsius (95-100 deg F) and the outdoor pool looked like a Japanese hot spring.At some point, the waters got a little too hot for me to stay long, despite the fact fact I was in sub degree weather.
 The alkaline in the waters makes your skin super soft and silky.
 If you’re too chicken to bare the cold, you can always check out the indoor hot spring pools which are equally stunning.
 They even have a pool with small Dr Fish fish to nibble at your dead skin.